 Wired For Story by Lisa Cron teaches you the science behind cognitive storytelling and gives you the power to craft stories that ignite the reader’s interest, and spark their fascination.

-Through the clever use of story, you can learn how to hook your readers attention, and skilfully lead them all the way to your offer, and in a way that’s enjoyable and seems natural to the reader.
+Through the clever use of story, you can learn how to hook your reader’s attention, and skillfully lead them all the way to your offer, and in a way that’s enjoyable and seems natural to the reader.

 Sound too good to be true?